Sylvannus73/Charlotte_BlueStampPortfolio/index.md

 My final milestone included adding a ton of modifications to my robot, including:
 - Image recognition software
 - Servo as a camera mount
-- Distance sensors to prevent crashes
+- Ultrasonic distance sensors to prevent crashes
 - Some smaller, sillier modifications